uga-libraries/general-aip/README.md

 * general_aip.py is the script that implements the workflow.
 * aip-directory is the folder which contains all the folders to make into AIPs.

+The script has been tested in Windows 10 and Mac OS X.

 # Dependencies
 md5deep and xmllint are pre-installed on some operating systems.
 * bagit.py (https://github.com/LibraryOfCongress/bagit-python)